alopez/dreamt/README.md

-DREAMT consists of four baseline components for the open-ended assignments posted at [the DREAMT website](http://alopez.github.io/dreamt), which is kept in the `gh-pages` branch of this repository..
+DREAMT consists of four baseline components for the open-ended assignments posted at [the DREAMT website](http://alopez.github.io/dreamt), which is kept in the `gh-pages` branch of this repository.

 1. The ALIGNER takes parallel texts and produces word alignments.
 2. The DECODER takes source sentences and produce output translations.